Let us build something real.

 - Monthly report generation

-- Categories — budget vs actual by category
+- Categories — budget vs. actual spending by category

 - Trends — monthly comparison charts

-- Finance Assistant — trained on transaction data
+- Finance Assistant — trained on your transaction data with 22+ built-in tools

-- Can answer "What did I spend on food this month?"
+- Answers "What did I spend on food this month?"

-- Budget Alert — triggers at 80% threshold
+- Budget Alert — triggers when any category reaches 80% of its limit

-- Auto-Categorize — suggests category for new entries
+- Auto-Categorize — suggests category for every new transaction entry

 Transactions Table